rawify/BitSet.js/README.md

 [![Build Status](https://travis-ci.org/infusion/BitSet.js.svg)](https://travis-ci.org/infusion/BitSet.js)
 [![MIT license](http://img.shields.io/badge/license-MIT-brightgreen.svg)](http://opensource.org/licenses/MIT)

-BitSet.js is a [Bit-Array](http://en.wikipedia.org/wiki/Bit_array) implementation in JavaScript.

-With this library, you can work on large bit vectors without worring about system constraints, given by integer size.
+BitSet.js is a infinite [Bit-Array](http://en.wikipedia.org/wiki/Bit_array) implementation in JavaScript.
+That means that if you invert a bit vector, the leading ones get remembered.
+As far as I can tell, BitSet.js is the only library which has this feature.
+It is also heavily benchmarked against other implementations and is the fastest implementation to date.

 *NOTE:* As of version v4.0.0, BitSet.js is mutable, which means that the object gets changed by method invocations.
 In order to work on explicit copies, use `clone()`.